YoselinReyes24/Final-Project/README.md

 Run each notebook from top to bottom in the following order:

-- Midterm_LoanApproval.ipynb
+1.- Midterm_LoanApproval.ipynb
-Trains baseline models using the original dataset Evaluates accuracy, precision, and ROC-AUC
+- Trains baseline models using the original dataset
+- Evaluates accuracy, precision, and ROC-AUC

-- Methodology_on_German_Credit_Data.ipynb
+2.- Methodology_on_German_Credit_Data.ipynb
-Applies the same methodology to the German Credit dataset Tests model generalization
+- Applies the same methodology to the German Credit dataset
+- Tests model generalization

-- LoanApproval_Tuned_Models.ipynb
+3.- LoanApproval_Tuned_Models.ipynb
-Performs hyperparameter tuning using GridSearchCV Compares tuned model performance
+- Performs hyperparameter tuning using GridSearchCV
+- Compares tuned model performance

-- LoanApproval_plus_RF.ipynb
+4.- LoanApproval_plus_RF.ipynb
-Adds and evaluates a Random Forest classifier
+- Adds and evaluates a Random Forest classifier

 # 4. Expected Output